-When you purchase insurance to protect yourself and pay your premiums every month faithfully, you expect your insurance company to fulfill their end of the bargain and pay your claim promptly.
+When you purchase insurance to protect yourself and faithfully pay your premiums every month, you expect your insurance company to fulfill their end of the bargain and pay your claim promptly.
 Unfortunately, this does not always happen, and many people go through months or longer of frustration trying to negotiate a fair settlement.
 However, with the help of an experienced insurance dispute attorney, you may not only be able to get paid what you deserved, but also may entitled to additional damages.

 What Are Common Types of Insurance Coverages Where Disputes Can Arise?

 Consumers and businesses buy many different types of insurance to protect themselves from various liabilities they could face or losses they may incur.
 Some types of insurance coverages where a dispute could arise between the insured and his insurance company include:

 What Are the Basic Obligations of Insurance Companies?

 Insurance companies have certain basic responsibilities to the people and businesses that they insure through an insurance policy.
 The insurance policy is a legal contract between its insured individual or business and the insurance company.
 If the insurance company violates the terms of the contract, it could be liable for damages for breaching the contract.
 Some basic duties an insurance company has under an insurance policy include:

 - Duty to defend.
 An insurance company has a duty to defend the policyholder when a third party files a claim for compensation.
 This includes hiring and paying for an attorney and the costs associated with litigation.

 - Duty to indemnify.
 The duty to indemnify means that the insurance company is responsible for paying a loss to a third party that you would owe up to the policy limits under your insurance policy.
 For example, if your negligence caused a car accident, your insurance company would be obligated to indemnify you and pay the victim’s claim for compensation.